 Keep a close-eye on turnover every month.
 If a certain member leaves, make sure to give their workout buddy or buddies additional attention over the next couple of months.
 Make them feel important, and let them know they’re a key part of your community.
 Encourage other members to include them in social outings and schedule a check-in with them to discuss their goals, progress and how they’re feeling about things.
 Again, the feeling of knowing people care about you and you’re wanted can be powerful enough to keep someone at your gym.

-There are plenty more warning signs to keep an eye out for.
+There are plenty more warning signs to keep an eye out for and the best gym software can help you do it.
 Interested in learning what they are, as well as how to address them?
 Get your copy of our free guide, Gym Member Retention Warning Signs today!